 You may need to reboot your computer to witness the changes.

-Once rebooted, audio services should be working perfect again on your computer.
+Once rebooted, audio services should be working perfectly again on your computer.
 Your problem should be solved.

 Sambit is a Mechanical Engineer By qualification who loves to write about Windows 10 and solutions to weirdest possible problems.